rancher/backup-restore-operator/docs/creating-a-patch-release-branch.md

 > Note: You will need to update the above examples for your situation.
 > Pay close attention to what tag you checkout, the version of the patch branch, and the name of the remote you push to.
-> In this example "upstream" is the `rancher/backup-restore-repo`.
+> In this example "upstream" is the `rancher/backup-restore-operator` repo.

 Once the new branch is pushed to Rancher remote repo you should PR a backport to it.